onfido/onfido-android-sdk/README.md

 In this step the user is presented with a summary of the capture steps he/she is about to pass through.

 #### Face Capture Step
-In this step the user can capture a photo of his/her face, by use of the front camera.
+In this step the user can capture either a photo of his/her face, or a live video by using the front camera.
+In case of choosing the second option, the user will be prompted to perform some simple challenges.
+The photo option can be instantiated with `FlowStep.CAPTURE_FACE` or
+`new FaceCaptureStep(FaceCaptureVariant.PHOTO)` and the video option with `new FaceCaptureStep(FaceCaptureVariant.VIDEO)`.
+In case both types of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"Custom flow cannot contain both video and photo variants of face capture"`.

 #### Message Screen Step (Optional)
 This screen can be used to create a customised information step.
 It can be inserted anywhere in the flow multiple times.